N0K0/Hacky-blog/content/posts/guides/LimeSDR/lime_sdr_fedora.md

 While looking over these results it dawned on me one of the biggest problems with this kind of solution.
 How to i anonymize the data from everyone including me?
 I guess i can generate som key in RAM which changes with each boot of the device i run the software on, but i do not really know if that is enough.
 I own the device, and as such.
 How do i make a system does not allow me to find the original?
 For example some normal hashing would not suffice in my eyes.
 Since the search space is so small.
-Maybe some bcrypt mumbo jumbo with a giant salt would be okay?
+Maybe some bcrypt shenanigans with a giant salt would be okay?